gabegarcia15/website/content/about.md

 ---
 <p class="message"> I'm currently an Analytics Engineer at NJOY, where I'm responsible for building reliable data models, developing tools that drives data democratization throughout the organization, maintaining data pipelines, and building dashboards and visualizations for stakeholders. </p>

-Previously, I was designing and analyzing A/B and multivariate tests at [Jet.com](Jet.com), providing recommendations to Product Management, Marketing, and User Experience (UX) Design, based on test findings.!
+Previously, I was designing and analyzing A/B and multivariate tests at [Jet.com](Jet.com), providing recommendations to Product Management, Marketing, and User Experience (UX) Design, based on test findings.

 ## Fun Facts